 Yes, winnings have to be reported in your IRS tax filings.
 Syndicates and partnerships have specific forms for reporting their income.
 Each person’s tax liability is based on their agreed percentage of ownership.
 See a professional accountant to determine your tax liability.

-Owners who meet specific requirements can take losses so long as they are not considered “passive” owners.
+Owners who meet specific requirements can take losses if they are not considered “passive” owners.
 Members of syndicates or partnerships are typically considered “passive” and can’t deduct net losses against other business income.

 Below is a helpful YouTube video with tips about buying a racehorse.